When God closes one door, He opens another.

 Board of Directors.

-As a whole, the Board envisions the property to continue as a symbol of the spirit of the community.
-The first and current 7-member board of directors has four members whose Charlestown homesteads have been recognized by the state of Wisconsin for their continuous existence for 100, 140, and 150 years.
-Their ancestors were among those that built the church with limestone from the Charlestown quarry.
+The Board envisions the property to continue as a symbol of the spirit of the community.
+The founding and the current 7-member board of directors has four members whose Charlestown homesteads have been recognized by the state of Wisconsin for their continuous existence for 100, 140, and 150 years.
+So their ancestors were among those that built the church with limestone from the Charlestown quarry.
 Indeed, “heritage” is what St. Martin Heritage Park is all about.